Worst-case iteration bounds for log barrier methods on problems with nonconvex constraints: Lemmas on local approximations and search directions

-This section presents Lemma~\ref{lem:SY-bound} which allows us to bound the direction size of the slack variables.
-Before proving Lemma~\ref{lem:SY-bound} we state Lemma~\ref{lem:trust-region-facts} which contains some basic and well-known facts about trust region subproblems that will be useful.
-The proof is given is Section~\ref{sec:trust-region-facts}.
+This section presents Lemma~\ref{lem:SY-bound} which allows us to bound the direction of the slack variables.
+Before proving Lemma~\ref{lem:SY-bound} we state Lemma~\ref{lem:trust-region-facts} which contains some basic and well-known facts about trust-region subproblems that will be useful.